-We cordially invite all shareholders to attend the annual meeting in person.
+All shareholders are cordially invited to attend the annual meeting in person.
 Any shareholder attending the annual meeting may vote in person even if he or she previously returned a proxy.

 Sincerely,

 Jay Sugarman

 Chairman of the Board and

 Chief Executive Officer